 The two main differences between arc welding electrodes are the flux covering and the core filler metal.
 There are many different coatings, and the filler rod inside the flux can be alloyed with a specific mixture of additives.

 Each welding rod is designed to work best in specific scenarios.
 Some rods can handle other welding work than they are intended for, but with limitations, while others can't handle anything other than their intended purpose.
+That's why you should make sure you choose the suitable electrode for both your job and your stick/arc welder.

 A flux coating will determine the slag and arc characteristics, required polarity, and possible welding positions.
 The filler metal will also influence the arc, but it will determine the tensile strength and bond made between the welded pieces.
 Some exotic metals like nickel require specific rods for very specific tasks, while electrodes for welding mild steel are laxer in their application.